 Some students with ASD also request usage of gadgets like laptops and tablets in doing their schoolwork.
 Note that students with ASD have delays with their fine motor skills.
 Thus, using these gadgets can help them catch up with the group concerning lessons and schoolwork.

 Copies of the lesson instructions, notes and activities verbally given by the teachers in class can help ASD kids.
 It will assist them to get a good grasp of the lessons as they go along.
 They need it in text or written down.

 Taking photos of the notes and instructions written on the board are allowed for ASD students, if possible.

 A quiet place for students with ASD to complete their school activities and assignments must be set up.

 Fund Allocation.
 Having ample funds and spending it on the proper resource or tool will enable schools in teaching ASD kids efficiently.
 They must also hire specialized staff who can help teachers create learning approaches for students with ASD.

 Specialized Educator Training.
 Training will help teachers understand the condition and strategize methods to reach out to their students with ASD.

+“There is no cure for autism, nor is there one single treatment for autism spectrum disorders.
+But there are ways to help minimize the symptoms of autism and to maximize learning.”
+Karla Helbert, LPC, E-RYT, C-IAYT said.
 Educating teachers on ASD as a developmental condition and strategies on how to deal with their students having such disorder is the best solution.
 In time, students with ASD can go to school without any problems just like non-ASD kids.